 The User Agent field, available both in Individual Responses (on the details tab) and the CSV/Excel Export provides you with the browser used by the respondent to submit their response.
 Mobile browser will generally include something similar to iPhone OS 4 or Version/5.0.2 Mobile!

 You can also report on the number of respondents that used each type of device – desktop, tablet, or mobile.
 To do so, within a Standard Report, click the Insert button between any two charts where you wish to add your device chart and select the Device Chart option from the dropdown menu.

 Mobile Optimization Layout Specifics

-Every time a survey respondent access your survey SurveyGizmo will detect whether the device is mobile.
+Every time a survey respondent accesses your survey SurveyGizmo will detect whether their device is mobile.
 If the device is mobile SurveyGizmo will change the layout of certain elements so that they are optimized for display on mobile devices.
 Below are the element-specific details of these changes.

 By default, multi-question pages will display one question at a time on mobile devices.
 This reduces scrolling which can cause respondent fatigue.
 If you wish to revert to the standard interaction you can do so under Style > Layout.
 Under Mobile Interaction select Standard.
 Survey respondents on mobile devices will then experience your survey much like how it is displayed on your Build tab.

 Single Text Fields (Textbox, Essay, Number, Percent, Email, etc.)